ncbi/elastic-blast-docs/docs/source/quickstart.rst

 The delete command will take a few minutes to run as it needs to shut the cluster down.
-You may verify that your cluster has been deleted by running:
+You may verify that your cluster and disk has been deleted by running:

 .. code-block:: bash

   gcloud container clusters list --project <your-gcp-project-id>
+  gcloud compute disks list --project <your-gcp-project-id>

-This will show all clusters running in your project (even from other users).
-If nothing is returned, then no clusters are running.
+This will show all clusters and disks in your project (even from other users).
+If nothing is returned, then no clusters are running and no disks are being used.
+Please see :ref:`PD_LEAK` if your cluster or disk is not properly deleted for instructions on deleting them.